Stackclash/5e-vault/3. The Party/Session Journals/Untitled.md

 `INPUT[textArea:summary]`

 ## Key Learnings
-- The party captures and interrogates a werewolf named
+- The party captures and interrogates a werewolf named Gorek
+-

 ## Items Of Importance
 Description